 - Clipping files, scrapbooks, and press releases.

-- Student records; school catalogues; faculty minutes; information on faculty.
+- Student records; school catalogs; faculty minutes; information on faculty.

-- Exhibition catalogues and records of PAFA's exhibitions from 1807 to the present.
+- Exhibition catalogs and records of PAFA's exhibitions from 1807 to the present.

 - Photos of exhibitions, school activities, events, buildings, artists, and administrators.

 - Manuscripts, correspondence and personal papers of artists, collectors, and art organizations.

 An essential resource for scholars, students, curators, conservators, writers, journalists, artists, and Museum staff, the Archives plays a crucial role in fulfilling PAFA’s mission as an educational institution.